FIX: Start Screen Went Black After Upgrading to Windows 10

 Windows 10 users have reported one unusual problem after the update from Windows 8/8.1 to Windows 10.
-According to the users, after the update and reboot users were left with a black screen.
-Main cause of this problem are Master Boot Record issues, and you can easily fix them is you have Windows 10 Recovery disk.
-If you don’t have Windows 10 Recovery disk you can use your bootable install media for Windows 10 or you can find a working Windows 8.1 device and create recovery disk.
+According to them, after the update and reboot phase, they were left with a black screen.
+Master Boot Record issues are the main cause of this problem.
+Fortunately, you can easily fix this if you have Windows 10 Recovery disk.

 In order to create a recovery disk from a working Windows 10 device you’ll need to do the following:

-- On the working device, open the Charms and select Search.
+- On the working device, go to Search.

 - In the Search charm type ‘Create a Recovery Drive’.

 - You’ll get a prompt asking you to allow the Recovery Media Creator Wizard to run so make sure that you allow it.
 Insert a writable USB Key, however, bear in mind that all of your files on this USB key will be deleted.